Omaha vets honor POW/MIAs on 'Recognition Day'

 Starving, parched and ravaged with dysentery, he could barely move.
 But a machine gun stuck in his back by his Chinese captors kept him marching forward until they arrived at a North Korean prison camp known as “Death Valley.”

-The 21-year-old soldier from Elba, Nebraska, lost 60 pounds.
+The 21-year-old soldier from Elba lost 60 pounds.
 Lice invaded his hair and body.
 At night, rats crawled over his body.

 Pavlik’s ordeal as prisoner of war lasted 42 days, cut short only because of the truce that ended hostilities between North and South Korea on July 27, 1953.